sydneehicks/silentEngine/README.rst

 Recommendations before installing:
 ----------------------------------

+- Use a Ubuntu 20.4 or newer computer.
 - Change root password with the following command:
     - sudo passwd root
 - If any commands do not work, change user to root: